Some new Liouville type theorems for 3D steady tropical climate model: Proofs of Theorem and Theorem

 \subsection{Acknowledgements.}

-This work was supported by Science Foundation for the Excellent Youth Scholars of Higher Education of Anhui Province Grant No. 2023AH030073 and Natural Science Foundation of the Higher Education Institutions of Anhui Province Grant No. 2023AH050478.
+This work was supported by Science Foundation for the Excellent Youth Scholars of Higher Education of Anhui Province Grant No. 2023AH030073, Natural Science Foundation of the Higher Education Institutions of Anhui Province Grant No. 2023AH050478 and Domestic Study and Research Support Program for Young Key Teachers of Higher Education of Anhui Province Grant No. JNFX2025027.